Religious news and information sources

 have reached very high levels in late 2009 with the introduction of the federal

 hate-crimes legislation.
-An earlier hate-crimes law had protected people from violent crimes motivated by the perpetrator's hatred of their race, color, religion or national origin.
+An earlier hate-crimes law had protected people from violent crimes motivated by the perpetrator's hatred of their race, skin color, religion or national origin.
 The new bill was signed into law during 2009-OCT.
 It added four new protected classes: gender, disability, sexual orientation, and gender identity.
-Because "sexual orientation" includes homosexual orientation in addition to heterosexual and bisexual orientation, the bill ignited a firestorm of opposition from many religious and social conservatives.
-Even though the law protects everyone -- heterosexuals, bisexuals and homosexuals -- equally against hate-motivated crimes, it was viewed by many as a law that gives special privileges and protections to lesbians and gays.
+Because "sexual orientation" includes homosexual, in addition to heterosexual and bisexual orientation, the bill ignited a firestorm of opposition from many religious and social conservatives.
+Even though the law protects every human in the U.S. -- heterosexuals, bisexuals homosexuals and probably asexuals -- equally against hate-motivated crimes, it was viewed by many as a law that gives special privileges and protections to lesbians and gays.

 The good news is that these news sources rarely lie.